flutter/website/src/security.md

 * **Keep your application’s dependencies up to date.**
-  Make sure you [upgrade your package dependencies](/development/packages/using-packages/#updating-package-dependencies) to keep the dependencies up-to-date.
+  Make sure you [upgrade your package dependencies](/development/packages/using-packages/#updating-package-dependencies) to keep the dependencies up to date.
 Avoid pinning to specific versions for your dependencies and, if you do, make sure you check periodically to see if your dependencies have had security updates, and update the pin accordingly.